Ixxy-Open-Source/contracts/agreements/govpress.md

         you to reduce the workload that your website generates; for example, by submitting fewer Support Tickets.

-    10. The Time Allowance is calculated per month.
-Unusused time is not carried over and may not be used in any subsequent month.

     10. dxw may, for a fee, be able to advise you on alternative approaches to managing your website that could reduce your operational costs.

-    11. The Time Allowance will have no bearing on dxw's provision of the services detailed in clauses 4.1.1, 4.1.2, 4.1.3 and 4.1.4.

-8. ### Installation of plugins

-    1. The terms in this section only apply to you if your website is Fully Managed, or if your Partly Managed service includes WordPress plugin updates or installation.

-    2. At any time, you may create a Support Ticket to ask us to install a plugin on your website.

-    3. If you ask dxw to install a plugin, we will conduct an assessment of that plugin intended to give a broad understanding of the kinds of security problems that plugin may have.

-    4. Based on dxw's assessment of a plugin, dxw may refuse to install that plugin or updates for that plugin.

-    5. Plugin security assessments are intended only to give a broad understanding of a plugin's security status.
-The results are opinions only. dxw neither offers any guarantee that a plugin whose assessment produced positive results does not contain security vulnerabilities, nor that negative results necessarily imply that a plugin does contain security vulnerabilities.

 9. ### Suspension